-\bigcirc > Our waste is managed by third parties that have been approved by the relevant authorities and our local sites. \odot In 2023, the waste intensity value decreased by 40% compared have started to implement a waste recycling KPI to measure the to the 2018 base year (with 59 thousand tons, and an intensity of internal waste recycled or reused onsite (including closed loop) 15.8 tons/million CHF) to 9.5 tons/m CHF, demonstrating sustained to help track and incentivize onsite circularity measures. \bigcirc progress towards our 2030 target of a 50% reduction in waste Sites develop their own circularity measures, such as increasing generation per CHF million of sales.
-The effectiveness of our the number of reuse cycles of solvents, or using biomass waste waste management measures lead to a continuous reduction as fuel. < 🕑 in total waste intensity, as shown in the chart below. $<\!\!\!\odot$
+Our waste is managed by third parties that have been approved by the relevant authorities and our local sites. < We have started to implement a waste recycling KPI to measure the internal waste recycled or reused onsite (including closed loop) to help track and incentivize onsite circularity measures.
+Sites develop their own circularity measures, such as increasing the number of reuse cycles of solvents, or using biomass waste as fuel. < <